TeamJeeves/Jeeves-Bot-Documentation/docs/commands/guild/lastlog.md

 # LastLog Command

 Once you set up your Guild, this command can quickly grab the link from WarcraftLogs for the last log you uploaded!

+### About

 **Aliases:** `lastlog`